Here are some of the articles that have appeared in research and health

 building exercise.

-shows that tai chi practice improves immunity to the shingles virus; also, practitioners had better response to the vaccine.
+April 17, 2007, shows that tai chi practice improves immunity to the shingles virus; also, practitioners had better response

-study published in INTERNAL MEDICINE, and summarized at www.internalmedicinenews.com, Feb 2, 2008, was conducted by Dr Ruth
+A study published in INTERNAL MEDICINE, and summarized at www.internalmedicinenews.com, Feb 2, 2008, was conducted

-Taylor-Piliae.
-In addition to improvement in balance, this is the first study to document improvement in cognitive function
+by Dr Ruth Taylor-Piliae.
+In addition to improvement in balance, this is the first study to document improvement in cognitive

 Recent articles have appeared demonstrating the benefits of tai chi chuan for arthritis.
 Here are some links to some